benfred/venn.js/README.md

 ##### Dynamic layout

-To have a layout that reacts to a change in input, all that you need to do is update the dataset and call the cahrt again:
+To have a layout that reacts to a change in input, all that you need to do is update the dataset and call the chart again:

 ```javascript
 // draw the initial diagram